music-encoding/music-encoding.github.io/conference/hosting-guidelines.md

 ### Location

 The ideal location will be one well-connected with the rest of the country through a public transportation system or will be at a short distance from an international airport; will offer a welcoming context and several accommodation options.
 The presence of musical institutions/libraries/museums, good climate and availability of cultural events at the time of the conference will be a plus.
 MEI attempts to ensure that over time the conference is held in locations reflecting the distribution of the members of the MEI community.
-Since its first edition, the location has alternated between Europe and North America:
+The conference location alternates every year.

 * 21-24 May 2013: Mainz, Germany (hosted by Akademie der Wissenschaften und der Literatur, Mainz)
 * 20-23 May 2014: Charlottesville, VA, USA (hosted by University of Virginia Libraries)